techwithnc/myproject/project01/README.md

 I've just used my custom docker image that build from nginx docke file.These are techwithnc/sampleweb:1.0 and techwithnc/sampleweb:2.0.

 ## I don't have my own kubernetes cluster.How do I test this project?
-You can test your kubenetes project from the following link. https://killercoda.com/playgrounds/scenario/kubernetes
+You can test your kubenetes project from the following link. https://killercoda.com/playgrounds/scenario/kubernetes .
+You will get 2 nodes and 1hr time.
+Each node have 1 core CPU and 2G memory.